Frequently Asked Questions

 docker run [...] -it ghcr.io/esphome/esphome:beta run livingroom.yaml

-The beta docs are available at beta.esphome.io
+The beta documentation is available at beta.esphome.io.

-How do I use the latest bleeding edge version?
+How do I use the latest bleeding-edge version?

-To install the dev version of ESPHome:
+That aside, if you want to install the dev version of ESPHome:

-• From pip: Run pip3 install https://github.com/esphome/esphome/archive/dev.zip
+• From pip:

-• From docker, use the ghcr.io/esphome/esphome:dev image
+• From docker, use the ghcr.io/esphome/esphome:dev image.

 docker run [...] -it ghcr.io/esphome/esphome:dev livingroom.yaml compile